Clamshell Quilt, Captain Ahab & the Whale and more...

 She is just under 30" and the loveliest shade of pink peach, and I found it hard to believe anyone would want to part with her.

 I showed her to my twin sister and her only negative comment was maybe they gave her up because of her zombie blue eyes?!
-They do look a bit funny to me to now that I think about it.
+They do look a bit funny to me too, now that I think about it.
 But I can soon solve that with a bit of embroidery.

 From the back you can see all of her layers of skirt which comes off with a quick untying of the bow.
 I have since given the lovely lady a nice warm bath for I realized the skirt was pretty full of dust.
 A kitchen sink full of hot water, some lemon dish soap, a touch of vinegar in the water, and she has come out of the bath looking practically brand new.
 Right now she looks like an Elizabeth or a Persephone to me, or maybe even a Mary Hannah, we shall see.